garrandall/popular-music-data/tracks/big-time-sensuality-bjork.md

   start_date: '1994-03-12'
 ---

 i can sense it
 something important
 is about to happen
 it's coming up

 it takes courage to enjoy it
 the hardcore and the gentle
 big time sensuality

 we just met
-and i know i'm a bit too intimate but something huge is coming up and we're both included
+and I know i'm a bit too intimate but something huge is coming up and we're both included